A T-odd Momentum Correlation in Radiative \beta-Decay

 In our paper, we compute the ${\cal O}(\alpha)$ contribution to the \ot-odd asymmetry, keeping only the leading terms in the recoil expansion.
 The accuracy of our calculation is limited by the uncertainties in the input parameters we employ, as well as by the numerical size of the neglected recoil-order contributions.
-Crudely we expect the latter to be reduced with respect to the leading-order contribution by a factor of ${\cal O}(E_e^{\rm max}/M)\sim 1\cdot 10^{-3}$.
-The uncertainty in $\lambda^{\rm eff}$ may well be the dominant error in some nuclei.
+Crudely we expect the latter to be reduced with respect to the leading-order contribution by a factor of ${\cal O}(E_e^{\rm max}/M)\sim 1\times 10^{-3}$.
 Nevertheless, we can conveniently check the rough size of the recoil-order contributions in the neutron case by replacing the vertex $\gamma^\mu(g_V- g_A\gamma_5)$ in the tree-level amplitude with the weak magnetism contribution, $-i\sigma^{\mu\nu}q_\nu F_2(q^2)/(2M)$, where $F_2(0)/g_V=\kappa_v=3.706$, the isovector magnetic moment of the nucleon.
-The interference of the resulting recoil-order contribution with the tree-level amplitude yields upon explicit calculation a contribution to $A_\xi^{\rm SM}$ which is no larger than $\sim 4\cdot 10^{-7}$ for $\omega_{\rm min}= 0.3\,{\rm MeV}$.
+The interference of the resulting recoil-order contribution with the tree-level amplitude yields upon explicit calculation a contribution to $A_\xi^{\rm SM}$ which is no larger than $\sim 4\times 10^{-7}$ for $\omega_{\rm min}= 0.3\,{\rm MeV}$.